 Germination, or sprouting, begins with a whole and healthy seed.
 Raw seeds hold vital nutrients, vitamins and minerals in a dormant state to protect themselves until it can safely grow into a plant.

-Unlike highly processed or refined grains, sprouting is a form of positive processing that removes nothing from nutrient-rich seeds and adds only water.
+Unlike highly processed or refined grains, sprouting is a form of positive processing where nothing is removed from nutrient-rich seeds and only water is added.

 At Second Spring, we carefully source all of our organic grains and seeds to ensure they are the highest quality.